top of page

 We each have one.
 In fact, we are all born with creative genius.
 If you pick up a pen (or open a blank computer screen) and put words down, you are a writer.
 I embrace the philosophy of the internationally renowned Amherst Writers & Artists method: A writer is someone who writes.
 So, whether you've been writing forever or are petrified because you are just picking up that pen for the first time in 50 years, I want you to know that you are safe in any of the writing spaces I offer.

 I hold a BA in Journalism and an MA in Integrated Arts and Education/Writing.
 But that is not what makes me qualified to guide you.
-Come because you want to part of a supportive writing community and you want a workshop leader who believes in you and will support your work with a positive, affirming approach.
+Come because you want to be part of a supportive writing community, and you want a workshop leader who believes in you and will support your work with a positive, affirming approach.

 Let's write!